 BuzzFeed to go public via $1.5 bln SPAC merger

-June 24 (Reuters) - BuzzFeed Inc will go public through a merger with blank-check company 890 5th Avenue Partners Inc ENFA.O in a deal valuing the online media outlet at $1.5 billion.
+June 24 (Reuters) - BuzzFeed Inc will go public through a merger with blank-check company 890 fifth Avenue Partners Inc ENFA.O, named after the fictional Avengers mansion, in a deal valuing the online media outlet at $1.5 billion.

 The deal includes a $150 million convertible note financing led by Redwood Capital Management, with participation from institutional investors including CrossingBridge Advisors, Cohanzick Management and Silver Rock Financial LP.